 “Patients with serious mental illness like schizophrenia were often excluded from interferon-based treatments for fear of side effects,” says Dr. Herold, Staff Psychiatrist at North Shore Medical Center, Salem, Massachusetts, and former Public and Community Psychiatry Fellow, Massachusetts General Hospital, Boston.

-The novel treatments for hepatitis C pose, which require daily adherence for several weeks, pose different challenges, particularly for those with serious mental illness.
+The novel treatments for hepatitis C, which require daily adherence for several weeks, pose different challenges, particularly for those with serious mental illness.
 “Patients who struggle with disorganization, cognitive impairment, and poor insight can have difficulty managing this treatment,” says Dr. Herold.
 Data suggests, however, that improved adherence to medical regimens among this patient population has been attributed, in part, to regular and sustained contact with their mental health providers.

 Unfortunately, notes Dr. Herold, “hepatologists who are less familiar with the severely mental ill population may be reluctant to offer this potentially life-saving medication, not only because of concerns about feasibility and adherence, but particularly because of the high cost of treatment.”